 “Producing a first-class product that is a real need is a much stronger motivation for success than getting rich.”

 He died Oct.
 29, 1982, at the age of 91.
-Hall and his wife, Elizabeth, who were married in 1921, had three children: Elizabeth Ann Reid of Denton, Texas; Barbara Louise Marshall of Kansas City, Mo.; and Donald Joyce Hall of Mission Hills, Kan., who is chairman of the company his father founded.
-J.C.’s grandsons now lead the company; Donald J. Hall, Jr., is CEO and David E. Hall is president.
+Hall and his wife, Elizabeth, who were married in 1921, had three children: Elizabeth Ann Reid of Denton, Texas; Barbara Louise Marshall of Kansas City, Mo.; and Donald Joyce Hall of Mission Hills, Kan.
+J.C.’s grandsons now lead the company’s board of directors:; Donald J. Hall, Jr., is executive chairman and David E. Hall is executive vice chairman.
+Mike Perry, a 30-year veteran of Hallmark, leads the company as president and CEO.

 The Hall Family Foundation, a private philanthropic organization dedicated to enhancing the quality of life in greater Kansas City, was formed from the estates of Joyce and Elizabeth Hall.